Mutual acceptance and respect are part of our DNA, which is why we pledge to uphold human rights. This commitment extends to:

 We ensure protection of human rights in the workplace

-At CD PROJEKT we hold periodic general elections to appoint Trusted Persons who are among the many points of contact for people experiencing undesirable behavior at the workplace.
-The electees participate in special training to prepare them for their new role – the course comprises four workshops and a total of 21 training hours.
-In this way Trusted Persons gain the necessary knowledge to appropriately react to reports of workplace abuse, along with the corresponding soft skills (such as how to conduct interviews in the course of investigations).
+At CD PROJEKT we hold periodic general elections to appoint Trusted Persons who are among the points of contact for people experiencing undesirable behavior at the workplace.
+The electees participate in special training to prepare them to appropriately react to reports of workplace abuse, along with the corresponding soft skills (such as how to conduct interviews in the course of investigations).

 CD PROJEKT employees who face undesirable behavior may also contact their HR Partners, who double as Trusted Persons.